philipp838/Speech-jokey/README.md

 <details><summary>Add Break</summary><img width="932" alt="39508a72-aee9-49f7-aa97-c2bd5eb76607" src="https://github.com/HackXIt/assist-heidi-speech-jokey/assets/1595680/2dff8a4d-2ef7-4245-b596-6584dd006c25"></details>

 ## Synthesizing of an audio file
-An audio file is generated and will be saved in a .wav file using the synthesizing button.
+An audio file is generated using the synthesizing button.

 ## Playing the audio file
-Before playing the audio file, a .wav file has to be synthesized using the synthesizing button.
+Before playing the audio file, an audio file has to be synthesized using the synthesizing button.

-## Saving the final audio file
+## Saving the text file
-The final version of the edited text can be saved as a file in audio format.
+The final version of the edited text can be saved as a text file.

 ## Demonstration of SpeechJokey
 Here is a video of the intended features of the application.